 In the picture you can see a light-green band between 1.0 GHz and 2.4 GHz which can be covered using two different rates: Radio0 operates at MCR=1024 MHz in its first Nyquist zone and radio1 operates at 1280 MHz in its second Nyquist zone.
 The coverage is shown as light-blue boxes in both frequency charts.
 Starting with UHD 4.6, the X440_L_band_capture.py example demonstrates this use case and by default uses center frequencies of 0.9 GHz and 2 GHz respectively.
 These were chosen to conveniently display the two individual spectra next to each other in a continuous spectra view without any overlap.
 Practical applications on the other hand need to take into account that the well usable bandwidth of each channel is only about 0.8 MCR.
 For the chosen MCRs this means that the first radio has a usable bandwidth of 819.2 MHz and the second one of 1024 MHz.
-Taking into account that a typical RF passband in the first Nyquist zone has a passband of up to 0.4 F_S and the need for some overlap of the two spectra, the center frequency of radio0 should be set to 1.230 GHz (usable bandwidth spans from ~820 MHz to ~1640 MHz).
-Radio1 will be used in its exceeded burguist zone of the cut at the center frequency of radio2 should be 2.0 GHz (usable bandwidth for 4.5 GHz). second Nyquist zone, so the center frequency should be 2.0 GHz (usable bandwidth from ~1.5 GHz to ~2.5 GHz).
+Taking into account that a typical RF passband in the first Nyquist zone has a passband of up to 0.4 F_s and the need for some overlap of the two spectra, the center frequency of radio0 should be set to 1.230 GHz (usable bandwidth spans from ~820 MHz to ~1640 MHz).
+Radio1 will be used in its exceeded burguist zone of the cut at the set of the context for super value to be active to the context for super value to 2.0 GHz (usable bandwidth for 2.0 GHz). second Nyquist zone, so the center frequency should be 2.0 GHz (usable bandwidth from ~1.5 GHz to ~2.5 GHz).